elenakatok/beergame/README.md

 ## How to Start a Session

 I am currently hosting a version of this code [here](https://the-beer-game-37777398-4d5fb.web.app/).
 You can use it for teaching if you like.
-The backend is Firebase.
-I am using a 'no-cost' Spark plan that caps at 20K writes and 50K reads per day.
-This should be enough for classroom use, but if you want to make sure, set up your own [Firebase](https://console.firebase.google.com/) account.
-The product is easy to use and works incredibly well.
-Thanks, Google!

 To host a game, you first need to log in as a host; it will ask you for a password, which is 'Sesame'.
 I know - not very secure, but enough for now.
 You can then create a new session with a Game ID.
 You can share this ID with students, who can then log in with this game ID and a Name.
-This can be any name - but they should remember it, since if they get disconnected from the game, they can always reconnect with the Game ID and their name as long as the session is still running.
+This can be any name, but they should remember it, since if they get disconnected from the game, they can always reconnect using the Game ID and their name as long as the session is still running.

 You can test this out yourself with multiple browser tabs.